-c.
+- c.
 "Delivery services" means the pickup and delivery by a delivery network courier of one or more local products from a local merchant to a customer, which may include the selection, collection, and purchase of the local product in connection with the delivery.
-The term does not include any delivery requiring more than 75 miles of travel from the local merchant to the customer.
+The term does not include any delivery requiring more than 75 miles of travel from the local merchant to the customer. - d.
+"Local merchant" means a kitchen, a restaurant, or a third-party merchant, including a grocery store, retail store, convenience store, or business of another type, which is not under common ownership or control of the delivery network company. - e.
+"Local product" means any tangible personal property, including food, but excluding freight, mail, or a package to which postage has been affixed. - 3.
+The term does not include a payment processor business that is appointed to handle payment transactions from various channels, such as charge cards, credit cards, or debit cards, and whose sole activity with respect to marketplace sales is to handle payment transactions between two parties. - (c) "Marketplace seller" means a person who has an agreement with a marketplace provider and who makes retail sales of tangible personal property through a marketplace owned, operated, or controlled by the marketplace provider. - (2) A marketplace provider who has a physical presence in this state or who is making or facilitating through a marketplace a substantial number of remote sales as defined in s.
+212.0596(1) is a dealer for purposes of this chapter.

-- d.
-"Local merchant" means a kitchen, restaurant, or a third-party merchant, including a grocery store, retail store, convenience store, or business of another type, which is not under common ownership or control of the delivery network company. - e.
-"Local product" means any tangible personal property, including food, but excluding freight, mail, or a package to which postage has been affixed. - (c) "Marketplace seller" means a person who has an agreement with a marketplace provider and who makes retail sales of tangible personal property through a marketplace owned, operated, or controlled by the marketplace provider. - (2) Every marketplace provider that has a physical presence in this state or that is making or facilitating through a marketplace a substantial number of remote sales as defined in s.
-212.0596(3)(b) is subject to the requirements imposed by this chapter on dealers for registration and for the collection and remittance of taxes. - (3) A marketplace provider shall certify to its marketplace sellers that it will collect and remit the tax imposed under this chapter on taxable retail sales made through the marketplace.
-Such certification may be included in the agreement between the marketplace provider and marketplace seller.
+(3) A marketplace provider shall certify to its marketplace sellers that it will collect and remit the tax imposed under this chapter on taxable retail sales made through the marketplace.
+Such certification may be included in the agreement between the marketplace provider and the marketplace seller.